phac-nml/pipeline-standards/README.md

 ![species-abundance-databases.png][]

-In order to configured a selectable list of external data in IRIDA Next, you can refer to the following section.
+In order to configure a selectable list of external data in IRIDA Next, you can refer to the following section.

 ## 3.4.
 Pipelines and parameters in IRIDA Next